JeremyHub/not-enough-space/README.md

 To get setup you should install [SpacetimeDB](https://spacetimedb.com/install), [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), and [Rust](https://www.rust-lang.org/tools/install), then clone this repository.
 Next, go to the root of the project and run `make setup`.

 To start developing, you should open 3 terminal windows to the root of the project.
 In one, run `make start-server`, in another run `make dev-client` and in the last one run `make publish-server`.
 You can then go to http://localhost:5173/not-enough-space/client and start playing!
+The client will hot-reload.
+For server changes you will need to re-run `make publish-server` or `make delete-and-restart-server` if you want to wipe your previous database.